caternuson/rpi-laser/README.md

 $ cd rpi-laser
 $ sudo python laser_server.py
 ```
-This will start a server which you can access via a web browser.
+This will start a server which you can access via a web browser at: `http://RPI ADDRESS:PORT/lasercam`.
+Where `RPI ADDRESS` is the IP address of the Raspberry Pi running the server and `PORT` is the value set below.

 # Configure
 Set the ```PORT``` to desired port to be used by server: